Today we continue with a topic we began last week, how to simplify relationships and demystify the road to marriage.

 Now it’s your turn – what do you think about purity, how important is it, how can we guard it, how is your purity walk as a single woman.

+Also check out these posts in the series What Singles need to know and The anatomy of sexual impurity and Is there hope after sexual sin?
 (Ps – The “purity” I am talking about here is the kind that involves exercise of free will.
 If you have been abused or have been forced to do things against your will, that was not your choice and I pray you don’t feel judged or condemned.
 Purity is something you give away, it cannot be taken from you.
 So you are not impure because someone abused you or made you do things you did not want to.
 I don’t feel entirely qualified to speak on that whole area : ) but I needed to clarify that )